FindChimneySweepers logoFindChimneySweepers

 15 min readlevel 2 chimney inspectionlevel 1 chimney inspectionlevel 3 chimney inspection

 This guide is the consumer reference for NFPA 211 inspection levels.
-It covers what each level includes, when you actually need it, what it should cost, and how scam operators exploit the Level 2 designation to justify five-figure repair quotes.
-Per NFPA 211 standards, every annual inspection should be a Level 1 unless one of the specific triggering conditions applies — and the triggering conditions are narrower than many operators suggest.
+It covers what each level includes (and doesn't), when you actually need each, typical pricing and timing ranges, and how scam operators exploit the Level 2 designation to justify five-figure repair quotes.
+Per NFPA 211 standards, every annual inspection should be a Level 1 unless one of the specific triggering conditions applies.
+Note that NFPA 211 only sets standards for inspection (which may include sweeping); CSIA and NFI both have prescribed methods for sweeping as part of their certification curricula.

 What a Level 1 Chimney Inspection Includes